 This installation has been adapted from Heather Rowe: Tenuous Arrangements, commissioned for the IMA’s Efroymson Family Entrance Pavilion in 2010.

-(D'Amelio Terras, New York, New York); Indianapolis Museum of Art Commission.
+(D'Amelio Terras, New York, New York); commissioned by the Indianapolis Museum of Art in 2010.